brow/brow.github.io/consulting/index.md

 I often collaborate with other engineers to isolate issues throughout the technical stack.
 As a founder I've worked in all parts of the stack and solved business problems in a variety of ways.

 ## Background
-I've specialized in iOS development for tech companies for 11 years.
+I've specialized in iOS development for product companies for 11 years.
 Before that I studied computer science at [Stanford](https://cs.stanford.edu/).

 Find [my full CV on LinkedIn](https://www.linkedin.com/in/tombrow/).